szabogabriel/FotS_2025_git/README.md

-# FotS_2025_git
-Fellowship of the Spring - 2025 - git lecture repo
+# Fellowship of the Spring - git exercise